derv82/wifite2/EVILTWIN.md

 * Webserver detects requests to these health-check pages and returns the expected response (HTML, 204, etc).

+TODO: Go through Fluxion to know hostnames/paths and expected responses for Apple & Google devices.

 HTTPS
 -----
 What if Google, Apple requires HTTPS?
 Can we spoof the certs somehow?
 Or redirect to HTTP?